 Books/Textbooks/Media for Course Reserves

-While the Library is currently unable to provide in-person access to our course reserves collection of print textbooks and books or in-person viewing of DVDs/VHS, faculty and students have other options while the Library is closed.
-Note that books and media on reserve are not available for mailing to students.
-Please see the Course Reserves During Closure FAQ for more information.
+CSUN faculty and students have other options, including BibliU, an e-textbook borrowing system, for many courses.
+Note that books and media on reserve are not available for mailing or locker pickup.
+Please see the Course Reserves Access During Partial Reopening FAQ for more information.

 - Ask a Librarian